rebel47/Food-Locha/README.md

 ## How It Works
 1. **Image Processing:** Uploaded images are converted to JPEG format for compatibility.
-2. **Content Analysis:** Google Gemini Pro Vision API identifies food items and their calorie content.
+2. **Content Analysis:** Google Gemini 1.5 Flash identifies food items and their calorie content.
 3. **Translation:** The response is translated into the selected language using `googletrans`.
 4. **Output Display:** Calorie details and nutritional suggestions are displayed in the chosen language.